rbuurma/009X2024/ENGL009XSpring2024FYS.md

 + short assignment: using Underwood, Bamman, and Lee's data
 + ["Watch an AI Learn to Write Using Nothing But Austen"](https://www.nytimes.com/interactive/2023/04/26/upshot/gpt-from-scratch.html)

-*Writing Assignment #1 due Sunday, Feb 18th at midnight*
+*Writing Assignment #1 due Monday, Feb 19th at midnight*

 ### Week 5